MarkCBell/flipper/README.rst

 Flipper officially supports Python 2.7 and 3.6 -- 3.8.
 It also runs on `PyPy`_ and `Sage`_.
-To get the best performance, ensure that cyPari or cyPari2 is installed or run from it within Sage.
+To get the best performance, ensure that `cypari`_ or `cypari2`_ is installed or run from it within Sage.

 Quickstart
 ----------